Nick Bilogorskiy: Advocacy and fundraising for Ukraine

-In 2014 after Annexation of Crimea by the Russian Federation Bilogorskiy cofounded Maydan SF to organize the Ukrainian diaspora in the San Francisco Bay Area and raise awareness about the situation in Ukraine.
-Later in 2014 he cofounded Nova Ukraine, a 501(c)(3) organization (nonprofit) that raised funds for Ukraine and ran projects there to help vulnerable populations, internally displaced people and wounded soldiers who needed treatment.
+In 2014 after the Annexation of Crimea by the Russian Federation Bilogorskiy co-founded Maydan SF to organize the Ukrainian diaspora in the San Francisco Bay Area and raise awareness about the situation in Ukraine.
+Later in 2014 he co-founded Nova Ukraine, a 501(c)(3) organization (nonprofit) that raised funds for Ukraine and ran projects there to help vulnerable populations, internally displaced people and wounded soldiers who needed treatment.
 Bilogorskiy and Nova Ukraine also organized cultural events for the Ukrainian community in the SF Bay Area.
-Since February 2022 and after the Russian invasion of Ukraine, Bilogorskiy and Nova Ukraine organized street rallies to support Ukraine then ramped up fundraising and humanitarian aid for Ukraine.

-During 2022, Nova Ukraine has provided humanitarian aid worth tens millions dollars to assist people of Ukraine with food, water, medicine, and other critical supplies.
+Since early February 2022 and after the Russian invasion of Ukraine, Bilogorskiy and Nova Ukraine organized street rallies to support Ukraine then performed fundraising and humanitarian aid for Ukraine.
+Nova Ukraine’s IRS Form 990 shows $147 million raised between 2022 and 2024.
+The Focus magazine reported in 2025 that since 2022 Nova Ukraine has provided humanitarian aid worth over $130 million to assist people of Ukraine with food, water, medicine, and other critical supplies.